Ausdance Peggy van Praagh Choreographic Fellowship

 Project Status

 Dame Peggy van Praagh was the founding artistic director of The Australian Ballet (1962).
-She dedicated much of her career to fostering young Australian choreographers in ballet and contemporary dance.
+She dedicated much of her career to fostering young Australian choreographers in ballet and contemporary dance, and was one of the founders of Ausdance.

 Key information